-This guide contains the following:
+This System Reference contains the following:

-- Chapter 1: Introduction- This chapter provides information about your server such as: features, server software and documentation, diagnostic software, server utilities and technical support, and ergonomic information. - Chapter 2: Server Software and Utilities- This chapter describes the server software and utilities that are supplied with your server. - Chapter 3: Server Components- This chapter provides information about the server's components and associated procedures such as removing the side panels. - Chapter 4: Server Management This chapter describes how to manage your server using a network manager, specifically Digital's ServerWORKS Manager. - Chapter 5: CPU Module Upgrade Configurations This chapter describes how to upgrade your server with higher-performance CPU modules. - Chapter 6: Installing Additional Memory This chapter describes how to install additional memory on the CPU module. - Chapter 7: Installing Disk and Tape Drives- This chapter describes how to install optional disk drives, tape drives, and an external storage box. - Chapter 8: Installing Expansion Boards This chapter describes how to install ISA, EISA, and PCI expansion boards. - Chapter 9: Connecting SCSI and RAID Adapters- This chapter describes how to connect mass storage devices to the onboard SCSI controller or to supported RAID adapters. - Chapter 10: Server Security Features- This chapter describes the various security features that are available to prevent server or data theft.
+- Chapter 1: Introduction- This chapter provides information about your server such as: features, server software and documentation, diagnostic software, server utilities and technical support, and ergonomic information. - Chapter 2: Server Software and Utilities- This chapter describes the server software and utilities that are supplied with your server. - Chapter 3: Server Components- This chapter provides information about the server's components and associated procedures such as removing the side panel. - Chapter 4: Server Management This chapter describes how to manage your server using a network manager, specifically Digital's ServerWORKS Manager. - Chapter 5: CPU Module Upgrade Configurations This chapter describes how to upgrade your server with higher-performance CPU modules. - Chapter 6: Installing Additional Memory This chapter describes how to install additional memory on the CPU module. - Chapter 7: Installing Disk and Tape Drives- This chapter describes how to install optional disk drives, tape drives, and an external storage box. - Chapter 8: Installing Expansion Boards This chapter describes how to install ISA, EISA, and PCI expansion boards.